tjheslin1/sunday-arcana-recruitment/doc.md

-Beyond what is required as a minimum, any additional investment increases the likelihood that your followers survive to gain higher levels and achieve your goals.
+Beyond what is required as a minimum, any additional investment increases the likelihood that followers survive to gain higher levels and achieve your goals.

 - A Warrior sidekick leading a group of followers into a dungeion may be provided with a [_**weapon of warning**_](https://www.dndbeyond.com/magic-items/weapon-of-warning),